 - Keeping a low body fat percentage, so there isn’t a layer of fat covering the abs

-- Being fit enough and active enough to prevent stubborn-belly fat from building up.
+- Being fit enough and avoiding inflammatory foods to prevent stubborn-belly fat from building up.

 - Build up your ab size and strength

 - Improve your fitness and lower your inflammation to burn off stubborn belly fat.

 Your First challenge: building Enough muscle while burning fat

 Skinny-fat guys can’t bulk like skinny guys.
 And they can’t cut like overweight guys.